Barcode Addin for Word and Excel

 This will enable the add-in toolbar within Excel.

 Barcode Add-In Toolbar in Microsoft® Office® for Mac

-The toolbar allows easy generation of barcodes by the click of a button.
+The toolbar allows easy generation of barcodes with the click of a button.
 It is important to note that if an IDAutomation font is not installed on the computer, either licensed or demo, then the user will simply view the encoded data because the appropriate font is needed to display the barcode.